danielkkelly/iac/aws/iam/README.md

     | gpg --decrypt --quiet
 ```

-# Users, Groups, Policies, and Roles
+# Policies

+Policies are required to configure role-based authentication (RBAC) and to require MFA, etc.

+## Users and Groups

 Users have minimal priviledges.
 They are able to manage credentials and MFA.
 The basic
 policies for this are attached to a group that is named after the user.
 These policies
 are user-specific, allowing access only to the user's own resources.

+After the user configures MFA for his account he is able to assume the roles allow by the
+policies attached to his group.

+## RBAC and MFA

 For other actions that a developer or developer admin would require, we create roles and
 use role-base authentication, requiring MFA.
+Setting up MFA is explained in more detail
+below.

+Valid roles are:

+* platform-test-dev-role
+* platform-test-dev-admin-role

-## Example user "dan"
+### Example user "dan"

 The configuration below shows how roles are assumed.
 The user is set up with his own
 stanza in the credentials file.
 Then, a profile is created in ~/.aws/config for the
 environment.
 This configuration shows the rule the user will assume and also points
 to the user's MFA device (see below on how to configure MFA).

-Valid roles are:

-* platform-test-dev-role
-* platform-test-dev-admin-role

-### AWS Credentials
+#### AWS Credentials

 [dan.test]
 aws_access_key_id=A..M
 aws_secret_access_key=R..Q

-### AWS Config
+#### AWS Config

 [profile test]
 region         = us-east-2
 source_profile = dan.test
 role_arn       = arn:aws:iam::12345678910:role/platform-test-dev-role
 mfa_serial     = arn:aws:iam::12345678910:mfa/dan.test

+## AWS CLI / API Restriction by IP Ranges

+The variable "networks" allows you to specify an IP range or ranges that AWS will require
+as your source IP range for use of its API.
+This allows us to restrict use of the API as
+well as ingress to the bastion server by developers when they are not on the correct
+network.
+The default allows access from any network.

 # Adding Virtual MFA via the AWS CLI